The Uncertainty Principle in Markets

 Global Central Bank Policy

 The risk here is obvious: a more hawkish transition to come.
 The Fed has already moved 4 times and is likely to move for a 5th time in December.
 They are projecting 3 more hikes in 2018 and the market is already pricing in hikes in March and September.
-This year, Canada, the UK, and Czech Republic also hiked rates for the first time in years.
+This year, Canada, the UK, and the Czech Republic also hiked rates for the first time in years.
 Given the lack of deflation, the ECB and other European Central Banks could very well be the next to start normalization.
 Such a change may be good or bad but it is a change nonetheless, introducing more uncertainty in the minds of investors.

 The Market’s Uncertainty Principle